Freer House

 During Freer's life, he and his guests could wander from the Main Hall and be transported into the exotic Peacock Room.
 The Peacock Room was originally decorated by James McNeill Whistler in England.
 Freer purchased the room and had it installed in his former Carriage House.
 Upon Freer's death, the Peacock Room was once again dismantled and reinstalled at the Freer Gallery of Art, Smithsonian Institution, Washington, D.C., where it is on permanent display.
 Please visit our History page for more information and resources on this artistic treasure.

 Co-founder of the Friends of the Freer House and longtime Board of Visitors member of MPSI, Phebe Goldstein, sadly passed away in January 2020.
-Click HERE to read more about this extraordinary friend and supporter of the Freer House.
+Read more about this extraordinary friend and supporter of the Freer House in the link above.

 Freer scholar, Freer House Board Member, and longtime friend to the Freer House, Dr. Thomas W. Brunk, sadly passed away in late 2018.
-Click HERE to read more about this esteemed scholar and the vital role he played in both documenting and helping to preserve the historic Freer House.
+This esteemed scholar played a vital role he played in both documenting and helping to preserve the historic Freer House.

 The Freer House membership organization works to preserve the Freer House through public events, tours, and fundraising for restoration.
 Please visit our Membership page to begin a rewarding role in historic preservation today!